-In most cases, the cause of tonsillitis is viral infection, but sometimes it can be due to bacterial infection.
+In most cases, the cause of tonsillitis is a viral infection, but sometimes it can be due to bacterial infection.
 Tonsillitis can also talk about inflammation of the tonsils or other lymph nodes on the back of the throat, such as adenoids.
 Very often, the infection affects the surrounding areas and can also affect the throat, causing pharyngitis.
 Symptoms of tonsillitis will depend on the cause of the disease, and not always it is possible to recognize the symptoms.

 You can also try to get rid of tonsil stones with home remedies.
-Surgical removal of the tonsils should be the last compulsory measure when there are no other options, because tonsils are the important part of the immune system.
+Surgical removal of the tonsils should be the last compulsory measure when there are no other options because tonsils are an important part of the immune system.
 Surgical removal of the tonsils was quite common in the past but now it is used much less.

 Sometimes there can be other causes of tonsillitis, and then the treatment should be directed to the cause of the disease.
 Treatment of chronic tonsillitis or swollen tonsils will not be effective until the underlying condition is not found and the symptoms will continue.

 Although this procedure is very effective, it can be very painful, and recovery time takes more than two weeks.
 Mono, caused by infectious mononucleosis, can also be a cause of tonsillitis.
 Mono usually begins with feelings of excessive and unexplainable fatigue, as well as headaches and sore throat.
-As the pain in a throat intensifies, it can cause inflammation and swelling of the tonsils, and as a result, it can cause development of tonsillitis.
+As the pain in a throat intensifies, it can cause inflammation and swelling of the tonsils, and as a result, it can cause the development of tonsillitis.

-Treatment should address the root cause of the disease, ensuring elimination of the symptoms of mononucleosis which are associated with tonsillitis.
-Coxsackie is another viral infection that can be cause of tonsillitis.
+Treatment should address the root cause of the disease, ensuring the elimination of the symptoms of mononucleosis which are associated with tonsillitis.
+Coxsackie is another viral infection that can be the cause of tonsillitis.
 This viral infection is accompanied by other symptoms such as loss of appetite and high temperature.
 Sometimes the patient may also suffer from rashes.

 Considering the various possible causes of tonsillitis, it should be noted that tonsillitis itself is not contagious and the symptoms associated with it, give some indications of the risk of infection.
 If the tonsillitis is caused by any infectious diseases, there is a risk that the infection can be passed on.
 Similarly, if the cause of tonsillitis is associated with other infections, tonsillectomy, the surgical removal of the tonsils, will be ineffective and it is not recommended, as tonsils play an important role in the immune system.